Best Travel Adapters & Converters For All Countries Reviewed

 Voltage Conversion: There are a few items on our list that do not convert voltage.
 Different countries have different voltage settings.
 It can be a pain to try to remember the voltage used in every country or region, especially if you are on a relaxing vacation.
 We recommend you look for an adapter that converts voltage, or simply check to see if your laptop, hairdryer, or whichever device you intend to bring with you works in dual voltages.
 Voltages typically range between 100 – 240V across all regions.

-Other Factors: Grounded options are also preferred as they protect your devices and most of the time they are also better designed.
-The 3 pin options grasp the wall better than some 2 pronged options.
+Other Factors: Grounded options are preferable as they protect your devices, and most of the time they are also better designed.
+The three-pin options grasp the wall better than some two-pronged options.
 Weight and the amount of wires might be something else that matters to you.
-If you are traveling with family or a group of friends then a power strip type like the Maxboost or even the Syncwire wall charger mentioned above will be great and nobody has to wait around to charge their device.
+If you are traveling with family or a group of friends, a power strip type like the Maxboost or even the Syncwire wall charger could be great so no one has to wait around to charge their device.